Fred Uhlman: Biography

 Uhlman became a collector of African sculpture, and was able to accumulate a large and important collection with modest expenditure.
 He donated his collection to Newcastle Museum, the year before his death, where it is on permanent show.

 Fred Uhlman died in London on 11 April 1985, survived by his wife and two children.
 He was buried in Yarpole in Herefordshire.

-In 1989, the dramatic film Reunion, based on Fred Uhlman's novella of the same title, was directed by Jerry Schatzberg from a screenplay by Harold Pinter.
-Reunion has also been adapted for the stage by Ronan Wilmot and was premiered at Dublin's New Theatre on 9 November 2010.
+In 1989 the film Reunion, based on Fred Uhlman's novella, was directed by Jerry Schatzberg from a screenplay by Harold Pinter.
+Reunion has also been adapted for the stage by Ronan Wilmot and was premiered at the New Theatre in Dublin on 9 November 2010.